-Beginning January 1, 2020, the Town of Mount Pleasant will implement regulations regarding the use of residential dwelling units as short term rentals.
-Residents who plan to use residential homes, accessory dwellings, or portions of their homes as short term rentals will be required to have a short term rental permit and a business license.
+As of January 1, 2020, the Town of Mount Pleasant implemented regulations regarding the use of residential dwelling units as short-term rentals.
+Residents who plan to use residential homes, accessory dwellings, or portions of their homes as short-term rentals will be required to have a short-term rental permit and a business license.

 As of January 1, 2020, the following rules/regulations apply:

 - Any structure utilized as a short term rental must meet the definition of a dwelling or accessory dwelling.
 These definitions are defined in section 156.007 of the Town’s Zoning Code.
+Any structure utilized as a short term rental must have been properly permitted and received all approvals, including but not limited to a certificate of occupancy.
 Additionally, short term rentals shall be prohibited in multi-family dwellings, the Old Village Historic District, and within neighborhoods that specifically prohibit short term rental activity through their homeowner association (HOA) covenants and restrictions.

-- A short term rental permit is required in order to get a business license.
+- A short term rental permit is required in order to get a business license for short term rentals.